UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 ## Next steps

-In this article, you've learned how to set up your environment to enable the provisioning of your Cloud GPU service and you can now start creating your GPU‑powered applications.
+In this article, you've learned how to set up your UKCloud for VMware environment to enable the provisioning of your Cloud GPU service and you can now start creating your GPU‑powered applications.

 For information about NVIDIA virtual GPU software specific to your OS, see: